Investigating the Histogram Loss in Regression: Distributional Losses for Regression

 \subsection{Target Distributions}

-The Histogram Loss requires a target distribution corresponding to each input.
-The method for constructing a target distribution from the target $y_j$ in the dataset can be chosen upfront.
+The histogram loss requires a target distribution corresponding to each input.
+The method for constructing a target distribution from the target $y_j$ in the data set can be chosen upfront.
 Different choices simply result in different weightings in HL.
 Below, we consider some special cases that are of interest.

-\myparagraph{Truncated Gaussian on $Y | \xvec$ (HL-Gaussian).} Consider a truncated Gaussian distribution, on support $[a,b]$, as the target distribution.
-The mean $\mu$ for this Gaussian is the datapoint $y_j$ itself, with fixed variance $\sigma^2$.
+\myparagraph{Truncated Gaussian on $Y | \xvec$ (HL-Gauss).} Consider a truncated Gaussian distribution, on support $[a,b]$, as the target distribution.
+The mean $\mu$ for this Gaussian is the data point $y_j$ itself, with fixed variance $\sigma^2$.
 The pdf $\td$ is

-where $Z = \frac{1}{2} (\text{erf}\left(\frac{b-\mu}{\sqrt{2}\sigma}\right) - \text{erf}\left(\frac{a-\mu}{\sqrt{2}\sigma}\right))$, and HL has
+where $Z = \frac{1}{2} (\text{erf}\left(\frac{b-y_j}{\sqrt{2}\sigma}\right) - \text{erf}\left(\frac{a-y_j}{\sqrt{2}\sigma}\right))$, and HL has

-This distribution enables smoothing over $Y$, through the variance parameter $\sigma^2$.
-We call this loss HL-Gaussian, defined by number of bins $\nbins$ and variance $\sigma^2$.
-Based on positive empirical performance, it will be the main HL loss that we advocate for and analyze.
+This distribution enables smoothing over $Y$ through the variance parameter $\sigma^2$.
+We call this loss HL-Gauss, which is defined by the number of bins $\nbins$ and variance $\sigma^2$.
+Based on positive empirical performance, it is the main HL variant that we advocate for and analyze.
+Combined with Equation \eqref{eq_hl}, the final form for this loss is: